In order to achieve board certification, individuals must obtain each of the credentials below:

 A formal residency training program requires oversight and supervision by a Diplomate of the American College of Veterinary Sports Medicine and Rehabilitation®.
 The resident’s training is to be focused on specific aspects of sports medicine and rehabilitation as it relates to athletic animals and the restoration of normal function after injury or illness in all animals.

 For a Traditional residency program, a resident receives the majority of training at one practice/institution which meets all requirements for training, supervision, didactic education, and clinical experience.
 Specialty service rotations and special rotations may be completed at secondary practice/institution(s) as approved by the resident program director.
+A Traditional residency program is designed to be completed in 156 consecutive weeks.

-Traditional Residents begin their programs in July.
+All Residents begin their programs in July.
 Resident registration is required by August 1 immediately following the beginning their residency program using the online registration system below.
-Residency openings are posted as they are received on the Employment page.
+Residency openings are posted here as they are received on the Employment page.